Posted: 18 months ago, last updated 8 months ago.

 You can flip between rooms or use a map of the house.

-Our experts have hand-picked the following similar games for you.
-These offer a similar way to play to Unpacking or are games with a similar theme or topic.
+Our experts have hand-picked the following similar games.
+These are similar to Unpacking in how they play or their theme.
 These are good alternative games to Unpacking.